“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Retirement Accounts

-While you may have access to your retirement savings, these are not considered liquid.
+While you may have access to your retirement savings, these are not liquid assets.
 You should not dip into your retirement accounts unless needed as a last resort.
 By withdrawing these funds, you lose the compound benefit of this money for your future when you are less likely to earn money at your job.

 If you are including retirement accounts in your liquid net worth, you should discount your retirement balances by 25% to be conservative.